 You can probably imagine our surprise at this sight!
 From the minute I stepped into the room, the giggles had returned!
-I felt so sorry for the ‘therapist’ because he had no idea why I was laughing and he didn’t speak English, so there was no way to explain it.
+I felt so sorry for the ‘therapist’ because he had no idea why I was laughing and didn’t speak English, so there was no way to explain it.

 Every time I laughed, he would take his hands off my neck and look at me.
-At one point my mom said, “Sorry, she’s really nervous.”
+At one point, my mom said, “Sorry, she’s really nervous.”
 Which only made me laugh more!

 Once on my stomach, I was able to hold the laughter in better, but the therapist didn’t make it easy!
 He began massaging my back by rolling his arms up and down as a way to warm up my muscles.

-As the time ticked away, he began finding trigger points on my back.
+As time ticked away, he began finding trigger points on my back.
 When he first located one, he turned to my mom, finger still holding the trigger point, and proclaimed in a Jacques Clouseau (Steve Martin) voice, “Trigger!”
 HAHA

 My mom came in to help me up.
 She asked, “Did you fall asleep?”
-My eyes probably said all she needed to hear but to give more of an explanation I started to laugh and shook my head quietly.
+My eyes probably said all she needed to hear but to give more of an explanation, I started to laugh and shook my head quietly.